Home โบ Block and Plugin Tutorials โบ Block Editor โบ How to Set Block Icons on the WordPress Plugins Repository

 "textdomain": "alerts-dlx"

-Getting block icons on WordPress.org is a fairly easy process with some caveats.
+Obtaining block icons on WordPress.org is a relatively straightforward process, albeit with some caveats.